triciasykes/lecture-notes/loops.md

   ### LOOPS
   Ok, so now we understand a bit more about variables and scope.
 So let's look at how that information is important for For Loops.

+  Today we'll be discussing the FOR LOOP.
+ - for loops defines a variable and increments or decrements the variable on each iteration
+ - for loops run until a condition is met
+ - they do not innately connect to arrays, but we use them on arrays
+ - they are great for counting

+  There are three pieces of information we need to set up a for loop
+ - where to start counting
+ - where to stop counting
+ - how to get from the start to the stop (increment)

  Info needed to set up a for loop it is common to use the variable name index to store current count (shorthand uses `i`)